Keith Curle: Oldham Athletic

 On 8 March 2021 Curle was appointed boss of League Two side Oldham Athletic following the sacking of Harry Kewell the day before.
 Curle left his position on 24 November 2021 with the club sitting in 22nd position in League Two, one place and two points above the relegation zone.

 Hartlepool United

 On 18 September 2022, Curle was appointed as the interim manager of League Two side Hartlepool United following the sacking of Paul Hartley earlier that day.
 At the time of his appointment, Hartlepool were winless in their first nine league games of the season and sat in 23rd place.
 On 3 December 2022, Curle was appointed as Hartlepool's permanent manager on a deal until the end of the 2023–24 season.

 Curle was relieved of his duties on 22 February 2023.
 He won eight of 29 games during his tenure, leaving the side one point clear of the relegation zone but having played four more games than 23rd place Crawley Town.
 Hartlepool were later relegated at the end of the 2022–23 season.

+Macclesfield

+On 17 June 2026, Curle was appointed chief executive officer of National League North club Macclesfield.